astronomyk/STA_2023_UE/README.md

 ## Grading

-Projects can be submitted on paper, as a word doc, or as a jupyter notebook.
-Latex docs are also of course welcome.
+Projects must be submitted as a jupyter notebook.

 The final report must be written similar to a scientific report with the following sections: